Back to Table of Contents

 clients of Forever In Paradise Co.
 TM (allr rights reserved)

 A romantic getaway isn’t just another trip on the calendar.
-When it’s planned with intention, it becomes a turning point—one of those moments you look back on and say, “That was us at our best.”
-The best romantic getaway tips for couples aren’t about booking the fanciest resort or planning every second of the itinerary.
+When you plan with intention, it becomes a turning point—one of those moments you look back on and say, “That was us at our best.”
+The best weekend getaway tips for couples aren’t about booking the fanciest resort or planning every second of the itinerary.
 They’re about creating space for real connection, ease, and intimacy.

 As a luxury travel advisor who plans honeymoons, anniversaries, and couples’ trips, I know what separates a getaway that’s good from one that stays with you.
 Thoughtful planning, personalized experiences, and quiet moments you don’t rush through make all the difference.

-If you’re ready to plan a trip that’s more than just a vacation, here are some of the best romantic getaway tips for couples to help you create something unforgettable.rets you need to know:
+If you’re ready to plan a trip that’s more than just a vacation, here are some of the best romantic weekend getaway tips for couples to help you create something unforgettable:

 1. Don’t Just Book a Pretty Resort You See Online

 We’ve all been there: you fall head over heels for a stunning resort online, only to arrive and realize it’s more “spring break party central” than “romantic rendezvous.”
-Or maybe the charming countryside B&B you booked turns out to be miles away from any decent restaurant or activity.
-Cue the disappointment. it’s crucial to remember that not every place will have everything you need for your ideal romantic getaway.
-Some destinations may be overcrowded, lack privacy, or be missing key amenities that are important to you and your partner.
+Or maybe the charming countryside B&B you decided to book on a deal turns out to be miles away from any decent restaurant or activity.
+Cue the disappointment music. it’s crucial to remember that not every place will have everything you need for your ideal romantic getaway.
+Some destinations may be have large crowds, lack privacy, or be missing key amenities that are important to you and your partner.
 For example, if you want to see whale sharks in Cancun, you can’t go in November.
 If you have to see dolphins in Los Cabos, you have to go between early December and mid-April.
 You’ll need to plan around the ideal time to have the vacation you’re envisioning.

 So, before you book anything, do your due diligence.
 What are your must-haves?
 Are you craving seclusion and privacy?
 A vibrant nightlife scene?
 Opportunities for adventure?
 Make a list, and be honest with yourselves.
-If a destination or accommodation doesn’t tick those boxes, it’s a no-go, no matter how tempting the pictures look.
-Another example of mix-matched priorities are overwater bungalows are on many couples’ bucket lists, but you won’t find them in Hawaii, so you’ll need to decide which is more important to you in that case.
+If a destination or accommodation doesn’t tick those important boxes, it’s a no-go, no matter how tempting the pictures look.
 When my clients come to me, they don’t have to worry about knowing this information before hiring me to plan their romantic getaway because I go through this with you in a complimentary consultation

 couples riding horses on vacation

-2. It’s Never Too Early to Mark Off the Date in Your Calendar
+2. It’s Never Too Early to Mark Off the Weekend Getaway in Your Calendar

-Think you can wing it and plan a romantic getaway last-minute?
+Think you can wing it and plan a romantic weekend getaway last-minute?
 You might want to think again.
-Most of the best accommodations and destinations, especially during peak times, get snatched up months and even years in advance.
-Destinations like Italy, Greece, Paris, and other popular European vacation destinations often sell out before the current season is over.
+Most of the best accommodations and destinations, especially during peak times, get snatched up months in advance.
+For example, Nantucket is a perfect weekend getaway for couples, but it books up the year before every time.
 My advice?
 As soon as you have a date in mind, get it on the calendar.
-This will not only help you secure your preferred travel dates, but also give you ample time to research and make arrangements for flights, accommodations, activities, and other details.
+This will not only help you secure your preferred travel dates, but also give you ample time to research.
+You’ll also have time to make arrangements for flights, accommodations, activities, and other details.

 Trust me, there’s nothing romantic about scrambling for flights or settling for a mediocre hotel because everything else is booked.
 So, as soon as you have a date in mind, mark it on the calendar and start planning.
-Not only will this give you the best chance of securing your dream itinerary, but it also allows you to take advantage of early-bird discounts and special offers.
-Plus, let’s be honest, the anticipation and excitement of planning a trip together can be just as fun as the trip itself!
-Studies show that the day before the trip is just as exciting as the first day, so don’t waste it planning last-minute bullshit you could’ve done by now.
+This give you the best chance of securing your dream itinerary.
+It also allows you to take advantage of early-bird discounts and special offers.
+Plus, let’s be real- the excitement of planning a trip together can be just as fun as the trip itself!
+Studies show that the day before the trip is just as exciting as the first day, so don’t waste it planning last-minute BS you could have done by now.

-3. Build structure into your trip without over-scheduling
+3. Build structure into your weekend getaway without over-scheduling

-One of the best romantic getaway tips for couples is this: don’t try to do everything just because you can.
+One of the best tips to make your weekend getaway romantic is this: don’t try to do everything just because you can.
 A romantic trip isn’t a race — it’s supposed to feel soft, intentional, and unhurried.
 And yes, I’m speaking from experience here.

-I once had a honeymoon couple traveling through Greece who were so excited they wanted to “see it all.”
+I once had clients traveling through Greece on their honeymoon who were so excited they wanted to “see it all.”
 Every single day was packed with transfers, activities, and early mornings.
 Santorini one day, a winery the next, then a sailing tour, then another day trip, and barely a breath between it all.
 On paper, it looked like a dream itinerary.
 In reality, by day four, they were running on fumes.

 4. Stop Trying to DIY if You Actually Want it to Feel Romantic

-I can’t tell you how many couples come to me after trying to plan everything themselves.
-They build these massive Google Sheets, compare a dozen flight routes, copy-paste twenty hotel options, and map out every hour of every day.
+I can’t tell you how many couples come to me after trying to plan everything themselves, even a weekend getaway for two.
+They have built these massive Google Sheets, compare a dozen flight routes, copy-paste twenty hotel options, and map out every hour of every day.
 And somewhere in that process, the actual romance disappears.
 DIYing a romantic getaway can be time-consuming and overwhelming, especially if you’re juggling busy schedules or have limited travel experience.

 Let’s be real: spreadsheets are not romantic.
-While all of my planning tips will help, hiring a professional will always be my best romantic getaway tips for couples —and we know what they say about what goes last and why.
-No one looks back fondly on “the night we sat up late fighting over the transfer times in a spreadsheet.”
-That’s why couples who work with a professional don’t just save time — they save the actual vibe of their trip.
+While all of my planning tips will help, hiring me or another travel professional will always be my best weekend getaway tip for couples —and we know what they say about what goes last and why.
+No one looks back fondly on “the night we sat up late fighting over the who has the email for the transfer.”
+That’s why couples who work with me on their romantic getaway don’t just save time — they save the actual vibe of their trip.
 Instead of getting lost in logistics, they land in their destination and can immediately drop into vacation mode.

 I will take the weight of planning off your shoulders — so you can focus on each other, not the logistics.
 The sooner you click the link below to schedule your complimentary consultation, the sooner I’ll be planning your romantic getaway and you’ll be hearing “ID and boarding pass please.”